jdmar3-comp426/a99/README.md

 Some basic roles you will want to consider:

-1. A review manager - someone to review pull requests and merge or reject them.
+1. A review manager - someone to review pull requests and merge or reject them and manage the related discussions
 2. A plan manager - someone to keep an eye on the overall plan and keep the project tab/to-do list up to date
+3. A documentation manager - someone to keep the documentation in order and identify what is missing and needs to be documented
-3. Roles for team members to take charge or different parts of the project.
+4. Roles for team members to take charge or different parts of the project.
 Possible roles:
     1. Front end lead
     2. Back end lead
     3. Databse lead